 An attested will in California, also known as a witnessed will, is considered “self-proving.”
 This means that the will contained an attestation clause that was signed by the witness to the will signing.
 The attestation is made under penalty of perjury.
 Typically, attested wills are prepared by a California estate attorney, typed, and executed in the presence of two or three disinterested witnesses.
 To qualify as a disinterested witness, the witness cannot stand to receive any gift under the terms of the will.
-During the probate proceedings, an attested will can be admitted to probate without requiring the testimony of the witnesses.
+During the probate proceedings, an attest will can be sent to probate without the witnesses.

 A will that is handwritten and drafted by the deceased is called a holographic will.
 This type of will does not require that witnesses be present during execution under California probate law.
-A holographic will also does not need to be notarized.
+A holographic will also does not need to be notarize.
 To admit a holographic will to probate, you must prove that it is the testator’s handwriting by offering the testimony of at least one witness.
 The witness must know the testator and have personal knowledge of his or her handwriting.

 Depending on the type of will left by your deceased loved one, the steps to take to begin a probate proceeding may differ.
 To learn more about probate administration, contact an experienced Riverside probate attorney today.
 Call the Grossman Law Firm at (888) 443-6590.